bastien5066/ece-project-nodejs/README.md

 * Github's branches management
 * Testing phase & compatibility with LevelDB (IO Error with LOCK)
 * Setting up the README file correctly
 * Testing in containerisation : problems occured between the container and leveldb.
-It seemed that leveldb couldn't create and
-  access the leveldb folder that should contain data.
+It seemed that leveldb couldn't create and access the leveldb folder that    should contain data.
+Below is the problem encountered in Docker Quickstart Terminal :
     ```sh
     Uncaught OpenError: IO error: ./db_test/users/LOCK: No such file or directory
     ```